jiwonyziyo/jiwonyziyo/README.md

 I'm Jiwon KANG, a student passionate about data science.

 ## About Me
-- 🔭 I’m currently in Master 1 of Electrical Engineering.
+- 🔭 I’m currently in Master 2 of VAR.
-- 📚 I’m currently learning about low-level data management.
+- 📚 I’m currently searching for a 6-month internship in Paris.
 - 🎯 My interests include all the subjects that I am studying now, as well as cats and dogs.
 - 📫 How to reach me: jiwonyziyo@gmail.com